-However, a person who has entered a plea of guilty or no contest to a criminal charge may have legal grounds to withdraw their plea if they had not been advised by the Judge, or their attorney, prior to entering the plea, that their plea could subject them to deportation.
-Prior to October 26, 2006 the immigration law allowed a person two years from the date they threatened with deportation from the immigration officials to file a motion to withdraw their plea.
+However, a person who has entered a plea of guilty or no contest to a criminal charge may have legal grounds to withdraw their plea if the Judge, or their attorney, prior to entering the plea, had not advised them that their plea could subject them to deportation.
+Prior to October 26, 2006, immigration law allowed a person two years from the date they are threatened with deportation from the immigration officials to file a motion to withdraw their plea.
 On October 26, 2006, the Florida Supreme Court in State v.
 Green severely reduced that time to two years from the date of their conviction.
-However, the Supreme Court did authorized people who were convicted prior to October 26, 2006 to be allowed two years from that date to file motion to withdraw their pleas in such cases.
+However, the Supreme Court did authorize people who were convicted prior to October 26, 2006 to be allowed two years from that date to file motion to withdraw their pleas in such cases.

-Last, a person in deportation proceedings, may be eligible for some type of relief which would prevent a deportation order.
+Last, a person in deportation proceedings may be eligible for some type of relief that would prevent a deportation order.

 Our immigration and criminal defense attorneys are very skilled and have represented hundreds of clients in the past.
 If you or someone you know is subject to deportation, contact our deportation attorneys immediately.
-We are available 7 days a week at 407-245-1232.
-You may also fill out our online form or e-mail us at Immigration@NeJameLaw.com.
+We are available 7 days a week at 407-500-0000.
+You may also fill out the online form provided on this page or e-mail us at Immigration@NeJameLaw.com.
 We value your privacy and will keep any information strictly confidential.